vashistavivek/vashistavivek/README.md

+- 👋 Hi there,
-- 👋 Hi, I’m Vivek Sharma.
+- 👋 Thanks for coming here,
-- 👨‍💻 I’m currently working as Software Engineer - Backend.
+- 👨‍💻 I’m currently working as SDE - Backend.
-- ✌  2+ years of experience.
+- ✌  3+ years of experience.
-- 🦾 I'm skilled in Java, Python, Spring, Django, PostgreSQL, Redis, MongoDB, ElasticSearch.
+- 🦾 skilled in GO, Java, Python, Django, GORM, PostgreSQL, Redis, MongoDB, ElasticSearch.
-- 🦾 I'm also have worked on Javascript, ReactJS, Redux, CSS.
+- 🦾 also have understanding of Javascript, CSS.
 - 👨‍🎓 B.Tech in computer science at AKTU - 2020 Passout.
-- 📫 How to reach me [offvivek524@gmail.com](mailto:offvivek524@gmail.com)
+- 📫 Reach out to me [offvivek524@gmail.com](mailto:offvivek524@gmail.com)

 ## Tools and Technologies